 The Jewish Labour Movement’s trade union officer Miriam Mirwitz published a blog post on the Jewish News site last week, under the title “Why the left were nearly not at the Cable Street march against Mosley’s fascists”.
 Despite demonstrating thorough ignorance of the subject, Mirwatch’s article was enthusiastically promoted on social media by both Jewish News and JLM.

 The title itself makes no sense.
 On 4 October 1936 the uniformed Blackshirts of Oswald Mosley’s British Union of Fascists attempted to stage an intimidatory march through an area of East London with a large Jewish population.
 As is well known, the march had to be called off after a mass demonstration by antifascists blocked the BUF’s planned route through Cable Street and fiercely resisted the efforts of baton-wielding police to clear a way for the Blackshirts.
-So there was no Cable Street march against Mosley’s fascists.
+There was no Cable Street march against Mosley’s fascists.
 And where did Mirwitch get the idea that the Left nearly missed these events?

 She claimed to take her inspiration from a new edition of David Cesarani’s The Left and the Jews, the Jews and the Left.
 This booklet, which originated as a briefing for Gordon Brown, was first published in 2004 by Labour Friends of Israel.
 It has now been reissued by an outfit called No Pasaran Media, which is run by self-described “Left activists resisting Left antisemitism”.
 The purpose of the reissue, as outlined in a new foreword and preface by Gordon Brown and Cesarani’s widow Dawn Waterman respectively, is to help counter the upsurge of Left antisemitism that supposedly engulfed the Labour Party under Jeremy Corbyn’s leadership — to “put the dark chapter of the last five years behind us”, in Brown’s words.